Karthikkc123/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     }
     ```

-   >Note: If this PostgreSqlConnectionstring is not added then please add it manually below the oracle connection string.
+   >Note: If this PostgreSqlConnectionstring is not added then please remove the Oracledbconnectionstring and add postgress connection string manually.

 ### Task 7: Update the Dashboard Stored Procedure Call